 A spokesperson for the aquarium said there’s also a “very rare Napoleon wrasse from Australia.”
 DiveTheWorld.com lists Napoleon wrasse as one of the largest reef fish in the world.

-If you’re lucky enough, you might catch a glimpse of the divers feeding and cleaning the massive tank which usually takes 1-2 hours and takes place 2-3 times per week.
+If you’re lucky enough, you might catch a glimpse of the divers feeding the fish and cleaning the massive tank, which usually takes 1-2 hours and takes place 2-3 times per week.

 There is indoor and outdoor seating for the restaurant which is located at the Houston Aquarium at 410 Bagby Street.